ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

 For site 1, Connector 1 is configured in the same way.

-When **Loopback** is enabled, any data written to _DigitalInput_A_ and _DigitalInput_B_ is automatically copied to _DigitalOutput_A_ and _DigitalOutput_B_, respectively.

-- `FPGARSeriesExample.lvbitx` – The FPGA bitfile deployed to the PXIe-7822R RIO device.
-It contains the digital read/write logic generated from the FPGA source VI (`FPGACode_ReadWriteDigitalPorts.vi`).

-- `RSeries7822R_ReadWriteDigitalPorts_CAPI.dll` – A DLL exposing the C API used to interact with the deployed FPGA bitfile.
-It is built from the FPGA host API sources located under `Imports/source/APIs/*`
+The FPGA code logic which will be deployed on to the RIO device (**PXIe-7822R**) gives a provision to enable loopback mode.
+When loopback mode is enabled, data written to input digital ports will be copied to output digital ports.

+### Sample Test: _Digital Read Write_

+The Digital Read Write Test provided by the example sources different values to the digital input port and measures the values at digital output port to ensure the measured values match the input values provided.
+When Loopback mode is enabled, test will pass without the need for external connections.

+> **NOTE**:For demonstrations purposes this example is expected to be run with Loopback mode enabled by default

 ## Key Files